The Best and Worst Foods For PCOS

 Dairy is commonly problematic for PCOS as it triggers inflammation, spikes insulin, and can promote hormonal imbalances.
 Most of our dairy products are loaded with estrogen and exogenous hormones, which creates hormonal havoc.
-Dairy products contain IGF-1 (insulin growth factor) which spikes our blood sugar and causes the ovaries to release excess testosterone, resulting in androgenic symptoms.
+Dairy products contain IGF-1 (insulin growth factor) which spikes blood sugar and causes the ovaries to release excess testosterone, resulting in androgenic symptoms.
 Casein, a protein found in dairy, has been shown to be especially inflammatory worsening the low grade inflammation found in PCOS.
+Whey protein is also a common workout supplement however it is one of the highest insulin spiking foods so it is best to be avoided by women with PCOS and blood sugar imbalances.
 If you do eat dairy ALWAYS choose organic.

 Though celiac disease is less common, gluten sensitivity and gluten intolerance is very common and can trigger symptoms like brain fog, skin conditions, headaches, and depression.
 Gluten can spike insulin and provoke an inflammatory response in the intestines.

 The main problem is a protein found in gluten grains called gliadin.
 Gliadin activates zonulin which leads to increased permeability in the intestines, ie leaky gut.

 It has been shown to reduce nutrient absorption in the intestines and form a gluey like lump that can contribute to constipation and poor gut function.